gitter-badger/sentrei/android/fastlane/README.md

 ```
 fastlane android beta
 ```
-Submit a new Beta Build to firebase
+Submit a new beta build to firebase

 ----